API

 Authentication data

-You can access the necessary authentication data in the personal S3 storage account.
+You can find the necessary authentication data in your personal S3 storage account.

 Gcore S3 storage